-- 615 (2007), and ~200 m/yr near the 2009 grounding line by Dutrieux et al. (2013).
-Our full ice shelf mean basal melt rates for the period between 2008 and 2015 (~82-93 Gt/yr) are less than, but within the reported uncertainty of past estimates for the period between 2003 and 2008: 95+/-14 (Depoorter et al., 2013) and 101+/-8 Gt/yr (Rignot et al., 2013).
-While it is possible that no change occurred between the 2003-2008 period and the 2008-2015 period, the apparent decrease in mean melt rate would be consistent with melt rate estimates from oceanographic observations - 620 of ~100 Gt/yr in 2007 to ~73 Gt/yr in 2009 (Dutrieux et al., 2014b).
-However, this apparent decrease may be at least partially attributable to methodological differences between our study and previous studies (e.g., ice shelf area, flux-gate placement).
-The previous studies also mixed observations from different time intervals during a highly dynamic period in PIG's recent history, with dh/dt from ICESat data acquired between 2003 and 2008, velocities from an InSAR mosaic with approximate timestamp of 2007-2008 (Rignot et al., 2011), and average SMB for the period from 1979 to 2010.
-Furthermore, these studies - 625 relied on interpolation of sparse ICESat tracks to estimate spatially continuous Eulerian dH/dt for the entire PIG ice shelf (e.g., -5.32+/-0.3 m/yr (Rignot et al., 2013)).
-The ICESat GLAS laser spot was ~30-70 m in diameter with ~170 m along-track spacing and ~20 km cross-track spacing between repeat tracks over PIG (e.g., Figure 3 of Pritchard et al. (2009)).
-Limited measurements were available to constrain local slopes sampled by repeat ICESat tracks over the PIG ice shelf, and aliasing of advecting km-scale surface ridges and troughs can lead to significant errors in thinning rates inferred from smoothed ICESat - 630 repeat tracks (e.g. Figure 13 of Sergienko (2013)), especially after converting inferred elevation change to freeboard thickness change.
-While this may not be relevant for relatively flat, smooth ice shelves with high ICESat track density like the Ross and Ronne-Filchner ice shelves (e.g., Moholdt et al., 2014), this issue complicates analysis of the sparse ICESat dh/dt measurements over the relatively rough PIG ice shelf, and previous uncertainty estimates for full ice shelf basal melt rates based on ICESat observations are likely too low.
-Thus, while basal melt rates may have been higher between 2003 and 2008, we cannot rule out the possibility that no long-term change occurred between the 2003-2008 and 2008-2015 periods.
+Our full-shelf mean basal melt rates for 2008-2015 (~82-93 Gt/yr) are less than past estimates of ~95+/-14 (Depoorter et al., 2013) and 101+/-8 Gt/yr (Rignot et al., 2013) for the 2003-2008 period.
+While our estimates fall within reported uncertainty, it is possible that this difference could represent a true decrease in shelf-wide melt from 2003-2008 to 2008-2015, which would be consistent with estimates from oceanographic observations that indicate a decrease from ~100 Gt/yr to ~73 Gt/yr 615 between 2007 and 2009 (Dutrieux et al., 2014b).
+However, this apparent decrease may be at least partially attributable to methodological differences (e.g., shelf area, flux-gate placement).
+The previous studies also mixed observations from different time intervals during a highly dynamic period in PIG's recent history, with dh/dt from 2003-2008 ICESat-1 data, velocities from an InSAR mosaic with approximate time stamp of 2007-2008 (Rignot et al., 2011), and average SMB from 1979-2010.
+Furthermore, these studies relied on interpolation of sparse ICESat-1 tracks to estimate spatially continuous Eulerian dH/dt for

-- 635 we cannot rule out the possibility that no long-term change occurred between the 2003-2008 and 2008-2015 periods.
-Observations with ~20-km spatial resolution (e.g., ICESat or radar altimetry (e.g., Paolo et al., 2015)) can capture the long-term temporal evolution of Eulerian elevation change and basal melt for the full PIG ice shelf, but they cannot directly capture changes associated with dynamic ice-ocean processes that operate on shorter spatial scales.
-The high-resolution DEM record and methodology presented here allows for both full ice shelf basal melt rate estimates and analysis of the detailed spatiotemporal evolution of km-scale features that are coupled to sub-shelf circulation and local basal melting.
-As the high- - resolution DEM record for Antarctica continues to grow, future analyses for PIG and other Antarctic ice shelves will provide new insight into the underlying processes controlling ice-ocean interaction, with implications for future ice sheet stability.
+- 620 the entire PIG shelf (e.g., -5.32+/-0.3 m/yr (Rignot et al., 2013)).
+The ICESat-1 GLAS laser spot was ~30-70 m in diameter with ~170 m along-track spacing and ~20 km cross-track spacing between repeat tracks over PIG (e.g., Figure 3 of Pritchard et al. (2009)).
+Limited measurements were available to constrain local slopes sampled by repeat ICESat-1 tracks over the PIG shelf, and aliasing of advecting km-scale surface ridges and troughs can lead to significant errors in thinning rates inferred from smoothed ICESat-1 repeat tracks (e.g. Figure 13 of Sergienko (2013)), especially after converting inferred elevation - 625 change to freeboard thickness change.
+While this may not be relevant for flat, smooth ice shelves like the Ross and Ronne-Filchner ice shelves (e.g., Moholdt et al., 2014), this issue complicates analysis of the sparse ICESat-1 dh/dt measurements over the relatively rough PIG ice shelf, and previous uncertainty estimates for shelf-wide basal melt rates based on ICESat-1 observations are likely too low.
+Thus, while basal melt rates may have been higher from ~2003-2008, we cannot rule out the possibility that no long-term change occurred between ~2003-2008 to ~2008-2015. - 630 We note that observations with ~20-km spatial resolution (e.g., ICESat-1 or radar altimetry (e.g., Paolo et al., 2015)) can capture the long-term temporal evolution of Eulerian elevation change and basal melt for the full PIG ice shelf, but they cannot directly capture changes associated with dynamic ice-ocean processes that operate on shorter spatial scales.
+The high-resolution DEM record and methodology presented here allows for both full-shelf basal melt rate estimates and analysis of the detailed spatiotemporal evolution of km-scale features that are coupled to sub-shelf circulation and local basal melting.
+As the high- - 635 resolution DEM record continues to grow, future analyses for PIG and other Antarctic ice shelves will provide new insight into the underlying processes controlling ice-ocean interaction, with implications for future ice sheet stability.

-6 Summary/conclusions
+5 Summary/conclusions